Skip to Content

 Kentish Town

-This London lunch menu is full of classic dishes.
-From brunch plates to pizzas, there is certain to be something for everyone.
-Alongside the food, they also have an impressive wine and cocktail menu, so this is a great place to enjoy a boozy lunch with some girlfriends.
+The lunch menu is full of classic dishes, from brunch plates to pizzas, there is certain to be something for everyone.
+Alongside the food, they also have an impressive wine and cocktail menu, so this is a great place to enjoy a boozy lunch with friends.

-Never For Ever also hosts a wide range of events.
-For instance, every month they hold a Jazz Session in collaboration with young and talented musicians.
+Never For Ever also hosts a wide range of events worth sticking in your diary.
+Every month they hold a Jazz Session in collaboration with young and talented musicians.
 You can also attend their Brush and Bubbles event – a painting and prosecco class!

 Dinings SW3